colormotor/DMLAP/python setup instructions/ffmpeg.md

 - Extract images from a video:

-`ffmpeg -i foo.mp4 -r 25 -f image2 foo-%03d.jpeg`
+`ffmpeg -i foo.mp4 -r 25 folder/foo-%03d.jpeg`

-`-i` for import.
+`-i` for input file url

 `-r` for rate.
 You could write `fps=25` instead.

-`-f` for folder.

 `foo-%03d.jpeg` specifies to use decimal numbers composed of 3 digits padded with zeros to express the sequence number.
+The images will be saved in the `folder`.

 This will extract 25 video frames per second from the video and will output them in files named foo-001.jpeg, foo-002.jpeg, etc. You can add `-s WxH` so that images are rescaled to fit new WxH values.

-- Or create a video from images:

-`ffmpeg -f image2 -framerate 12 -i foo-%03d.jpeg -s WxH foo.avi`